This guide explains all you need to know about getting a colonoscopy in Singapore, as well as the cost factors of a colonoscopy in Singapore.

-Consequently, it's imperative that strict adherence to the bowel preparation regime is followed so that we can get the best result possible from the scope.
+Consequently, it is important that strict adherence to the bowel preparation regime is followed so that we can get the best result possible from the scope.

-Even with the best preparation, a colonoscopy is only 95 – 98% accurate.
-This is because small lesions can hide behind the folds of the colon (called haustra), as well as behind kinks and corners in the intestine that avoids detection by the lens’ field of vision.
+Even with the best preparation, a colonoscopy is only 95-98% accurate.
+This is because small lesions can hide behind the folds of the colon (called haustra), as well as behind kinks and corners in the intestine, where they can avoid detection by the lens’ field of vision.

 I hope this article has helped to dispel some myths and unwarranted fears about undergoing a colonoscopy.

-With an abundance of endoscopy facilities available around the island now (both public and private), speak to your regular doctor about screening for colorectal cancer.
-Screening save lives.
+With an abundance of endoscopy facilities available around the island now, speak to your regular doctor about screening for colorectal cancer.
+Screening saves lives.